bitlayer-org/bitlayer-org.github.io/docs/Learn/Bitlayer-Whitepaper.md

 ## 6. Security Analysis

 This chapter presents a comprehensive analysis of the security that underpins the Bitlayer Rollup.
 We begin by introducing a general security model for BitVM-style smart contracts, followed by definitions and proofs of their safety and liveness properties.
-We then conduct a detailed analysis of asset security, including proofs of the Bitcoin settlement security properties discussed in Chapter 3 and the escape hatch.
-Next, we provide a brief overview of Bitlayer Rollup’s incentive mechanism, as the economic model is critical in enhancing overall system security.
-Finally, we describe our governance framework and outline our vision for future decentralization.
+We then conduct a detailed analysis of the Bitcoin settlement security properties discussed in Chapter 3.
+Finally, we briefly described the inherent censorship resistance provided by decentralized networks.

 ### 6.1 BitVM-Style Smart Contract Security